Health Officials Issue Blue-Green Algae Bloom Alert for Brevard County

 Report symptoms from exposure to a harmful algal bloom or any aquatic toxin to the Florida Poison Information Center, call 1-800-222-1222 to speak to a poison specialist immediately.

 Contact your veterinarian if you believe your pet has become ill after consuming or having contact with blue-green algae contaminated water.

-If you have other health questions or concerns about blue-green algae blooms, please call the Florida Department of Health in Brevard at 321-633-2100.
+If you have other health questions or concerns about blue-green algae blooms, please email the Florida Department of Health in Brevard at email@example.com call 321-633-2100.

 About the Florida Department of Health

 The department, nationally accredited by the Public Health Accreditation Board, works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.